arnabsen1729/VideoSteg/README.md

 ![RGB pixel](https://media.geeksforgeeks.org/wp-content/uploads/Pixel.jpg)

-But data can be anything not just ASCII chars, so we need to find a way of encoding that data, in this I have used [Base32](https://en.wikipedia.org/wiki/Base32).
+But data can be anything not just ASCII chars, so we need to find a way of encoding that data, in this case I have used [Base32](https://en.wikipedia.org/wiki/Base32) encoding for that.

 ### Encryption Process